jeka-dev/demo-build-conventions-consumer/README.md

 This includes tests with coverage, Sonarqube analysis, ReactJs packaging (if present) and bootable jar creation.

-This project needs to define only what is specific  (dependencies, and Java version), The `appId` and `nodeJsVersion` can be optionally overrides defaults.
+This project needs to define only what is specific  (dependencies, and Java version), The `appId` and `nodeJsVersion` can be optionally specified to overrides defaults.